Effective Date May 25, 2018

 - In response to a request for information by a competent authority if we believe disclosure is in accordance with, or is otherwise required by, any applicable law, regulation or legal process;

-- With law enforcement officials, government authorities, or other third parties as necessary to comply with legal process or meet national security requirements; protect the rights, property, or safety of Cisco, its business partners, you, or others; or as otherwise required by applicable law.
+- With law enforcement officials, government authorities, or other third parties as necessary to comply with legal process or meet national security requirements; protect the rights, property, or safety of SU, its business partners, you, or others; or as otherwise required by applicable law.

 - In aggregated, anonymized, and/or de-identified form which cannot reasonably be used to identify you; and/or